dijasila/GPAW/doc/tutorialsexercises/energetics/fxc_correlation/rapbe_tut.rst

 to construct the JGMs kernel, and can be faster to construct for systems with many k points.
 However it is also worth remembering that kernels which scale linearly in the coupling constant (e.g rALDA) need only be constructed once per k point.
 Those that do not scale linearly (e.g. rALDAc) need to be constructed `N_\lambda` times.
-Assuming standard values of 8 and 16 for `N_\lambda` and `N_\omega` means there is a factor 100 cost in constructing and storing a dynamical kernel compared to rALDA.
 Finally we point out that the rALDA and rAPBE kernels are also special because they have explicit spin-polarized forms.

 .. [#Olsen1] T. Olsen and K. S. Thygesen
               *Phys.
 Rev. B* **86**, 081103(R) (2012)